 - 1.1.
 This document sets out the regulations for the South African Institute of Chartered Accountants (SAICA) qualifying examinations for persons wishing to qualify for registration as a chartered accountant with SAICA. - 1.2.
 The regulations are laid down by SAICA in terms of its Constitution.
-These regulations came into effect on 1 May 2008, updated on 16 August 2011, 7 June 2012, 26 November 2014 and 12 August 2016 supersede any previous versions. - 1.3.
+These regulations came into effect on 1 May 2008, updated in August 2020 superseding any previous versions. - 1.3.
 These regulations should be read in conjunction with all SAICA's policy and procedure documents including, but not limited to, the SAICA By-laws, the SAICA Code of Professional Conduct, the training regulations and the special concession policy and procedures.
 (These documents, which contain further information and guidance, are available on the SAICA website.) - 1.4.
 SAICA have included a clause on the protection of Personal Information in this policy below.